pantheon-systems/documentation/source/content/mysql-access.md

 The following required fields are provided:

 - **Server**: The hostname of the MySQL server.
 - **Port**: The TCP/IP port number to use for the connection.
-There is no default and will differ for every environment on each site.
-The port that the platform chooses is randomized and may not be what you expect or what PHP reports.
+The platform randomly selects the port number.
+Port numbers will differ in every environment for each site, and might not match what PHP reports.
 - **Username**: MySQL user name to use when connecting to server.
 - **Password**: The password to use when connecting to the server.
 - **Database**: The database to use; the value will always be pantheon and cannot be altered.